adorad/adorad/docs/old_docs.md

 You can compile a program without execution with `adorad hello.ad`.
 See `adorad help` for all supported commands.

-In many other languages (such as C/C++, Go, and Rust), `main` is the entry point for your program.
+In many other languages (such as C/C++, D, Go, and Rust), `main` is the entry point for your program.
 Adorad doesn't mind whichever you use.
 Write a ``main()`` function or don't - Adorad will work the same regardless.

 ```adorad
 func main() {